codeuniversity/ai-workshop/ANN-Basics.md

 ### Convolutional Neural Networks

-It's also possible to integrate a case seperation into a ANN, this option is common for the extraction of feautures from a data set.
-This case seperation is called convolution and is realized through a simple function, but it turned out to be a really strong functionality.
+It's also possible to integrate a case separation into a ANN, this option is common for the extraction of features from a data set.
+This case separation is called convolution and is realized through a simple function, but it turned out to be a really strong functionality.
 Such networks are named Convolutional Neural Networks (or short **ConvNets**)

 ## Loss function

 We can pass values to our network and calculate an activation based on the random weights but we could do the same thing with a piece of paper and a few dies.
 But before we implement the most well known ability of an AI, namely to learn, we first need to know evaluate the correctness of the AI.

 ### Classification

 ANN can be used to sort inputs into different classes.
 A simple classification problem might only have two states (true or false).
 The ANN therefore either gets the class correct or not.
 To evaluate your AI you can just count how many correct predictions the AI made (the more the better).

 For a classifier it's also useful to use a softmax function as the last layer to transform the actual activations of the previous layer into a probability (from 0 to 1).

 ##### Softmax Function

-This function is used to reduce a K-dimensional vector z of arbitary real numbers:
+This function is used to reduce a K-dimensional vector z of arbitrary real numbers:

 $$
 z = \left(\begin{array}{c}z_{0}\\ z_{1}\\ ...\\ z_{K}\end{array}\right) e.g.: \left(\begin{array}{c}80.06\\ -200\\ -50.2\\ 0\end{array}\right)